-As in previous seasons, the generous and much appreciated commercial sponsorship received by the Society enables us to achieve such quality and we are, once again, deeply indebted to our loyal sponsors.
+As in previous years, the generous and much appreciated commercial and personal sponsorship received by the Society enables us to engage high quality pianists and we are, once again, deeply indebted to our loyal sponsors.
 But to continue to develop the strength and capabilities of the society, it is critical to develop membership growth and audience numbers, so please continue to spread the word amongst friends and colleagues and encourage them to join us.
+Admission to our recitals is free for young people under the age of 21.

 We gratefully acknowledge the support from